CalebZoe/cache_bucket/readme.md

 In this example, you can see that when the function is called with `5` and `10` for the first time, the expensive computation is performed.
 For subsequent calls with the same inputs, the cached results are returned without performing the computation again.

-## Notes

-- This example uses a `sync.Mutex` to ensure thread safety.
-This means it can be safely used in concurrent Go programs.
-- You can replace the `someExpensiveComputation` function with any other function that is computationally expensive, and the caching decorator will optimize it similarly.

-Feel free to extend and modify the code to suit your use case!